-With Caspio, you can define a Custom Security Policy for all users signing into your Caspio Bridge account.
+With Caspio, you can define a Custom Security Policy for all users signing into your Caspio account.
 You can set the policy to align with the security requirements of your organization or those mandated by regulations such as the Health Insurance Portability and Accountability Act (HIPAA) or the Federal Information Processing Standard Publication 140-2 (FIPS PUB 140-2).

 Caspio’s Custom Security Policy feature enforces the following areas:

 In general, any user with a weak password could put your data at risk.
 To eliminate this concern, you can protect your account by managing the strength of users’ passwords.
 You can set the length, complexity, and character requirements to prevent users from creating weak passwords.

 The practice of requiring passwords to be changed periodically is a common security measure recommended by IT professionals.
 Using Caspio, you can ensure that user passwords automatically expire after a certain number of days.

 For even greater security control, you can set how frequently passwords can be reused for a specified amount of time.
 You can also restrict users from reusing old passwords altogether.

 4. Disabling and deleting inactive logins